rossant/website/content/2015-compiler-data-visualization.md

 Of course, there may be other choices.

 Obviously, choosing a relatively low-level language like C++ doesn't mean that end-users will have to write a single line of C++.
-There could be a Python library wrapping the C++ engine via ctypes, cffi, Cython, or something else.
+There could be a Python (3-only, while we're at it!) library wrapping the C++ engine via ctypes, cffi, Cython, or something else.
 This is not really different from wrapping OpenGL via ctypes.
 Instead of leveraging a graphics driver that we cannot control at all, we use a C++ library on which we have full control.

 I imagine that both the compiler and the runtime could be implemented in C++, and ported to the browser and mobile platforms via the LLVM toolchain.